cheesesamwich/Glide/README.md

 Currently, there is no documented support for any other modded Discord clients.
 The theme has been tested on Vencord, but it's expected to work fine elsewhere.

-#### Privacy Blur Configuration
+#### Privacy Blur Configuration (Note: Configuring the privacy blur feature may be more complex compared to the initial simplicity of the theme setup.)

 To enable privacy blur:
 1. Download the theme locally to your Downloads folder.
 2. Open it in your preferred IDE.
 3. Modify the `--privacy-blur` variable to your liking in the CSS file.

-(Please be aware that this method is not ideal, and I currently don't recommend using this feature.)